Monthly Archives: January 2011

 If you’re looking live a healthier life, the first step is to know exactly what you’re putting into your body.
 Estimating your fat and calorie intake is a good start, but why guess when you have the facts right in front of you?
 Nutrition labels are important sources of information that can help you on […]

-This cheerfully hued cold carrot soup can be the centerpiece of a summer meal, served with crusty bread or sandwiches, and a big salad filled with summer veggies.
+This cheerfully hued cold carrot soup, embellished with bright green broccoli, can be the centerpiece of a summer meal, served with crusty bread or sandwiches, and/or a big salad filled with summer veggies.
 Adapted fromVegan Soups and Hearty Stews for All Seasons.

 While wine has always been considered by physicians to be the “healthiest of beverages,” it was not until the 1970′s when epidemiologists began to report than moderate drinkers had much lower risk of coronary heart disease than did abstainers.